Wall Street edges back from its records after gold tops $4,000 per ounce

 The frenzy around AI has been one of the biggest trends guiding Wall Street to record after record recently.
 It's been so strong that it's raised worries that prices have potentially shot too high across the market.

-On Tuesday, IBM rose 2.3% after announcing a partnership that will integrate Anthropic’s Claude AI chatbot into some of its software products.
-Advanced Micro Devices rallied another 4.4% to add to its surge from Monday, when it announced a deal where OpenAI will use its chips to power AI infrastructure.
-Dell jumped to an early gain of 6% after executives talked up the company’s opportunity for growth because of AI at an investment conference, though it later swung to a modest loss.
+On Tuesday, IBM rose 2% after announcing a partnership that will integrate Anthropic’s Claude AI chatbot into some of its software products.
+Advanced Micro Devices rallied another 3.6% to add to its surge from Monday, when it announced a deal where OpenAI will use its chips to power AI infrastructure.
+Dell rose 2.2% after executives talked up the company’s opportunity for growth because of AI at an investment conference, though it later swung to a modest loss.

 Much is riding on expectations that the AI investment boom will pay off by making the global economy more productive and driving more growth.
 Without that increased efficiency, inflation could push higher due to upward pressure coming from the mountains of debt that the U.S. and other governments worldwide are building.